DFE-Digital/schools-experience/docs/documents/env-vars.md

 `DFE_SIGNIN_API_CLIENT` - Sets the iss claim in the payload.
 The "iss" (issuer) claim identifies the principal that issued the JWT.
 It it set on the manage service page in OpenID Connect / Client Id.

+`DFE_SIGNIN_HEALTHCHECK_USER_ID` - The DfE Sign In User Id to use when performing a healthcheck to verify that the DfE Sign In service is alive (this will be used in the call to `dfe_sign_in_api_host/users/<USER-ID>/organisations`).
+It will need to be a valid User ID, not a randomly generated GUID.

 ## Other integrations

 `NOTIFY_API_KEY` - API key used to send emails via Notify.
 Tech leads and senior developers have access to the Notify account.